 1. Safety

-When they analyze the cause, a better system is developed and is incorporated into future designs.
-Quickly.
 This improvement quickens the pace at which street vehicles incorporate those technologies.
-Safety belts, radial tires, braking, passenger compartment crush zones, chassis and aerodynamic design are all examples that came from what we learned in racing and competition.
+Safety belts, radial tires, braking, passenger compartment crush zones, chassis, and aerodynamic design are all critical examples of what we learned in racing and competition.

 2. Durability

 Sports cars have been developed to perform near their capabilities for the entire twice-around-the-clock competition at events such as the 24 Hours of Daytona and Le Mans.
-The component stresses and potential for breakage in these events is high.
+The component stresses and potential for breakage in these events are high.
 Materials, design and testing have all been developed for maximum performance during competition in endurance racing.
-These lessons and technologies all make it through manufacturers such as Audi, Toyota and Porsche down to the street vehicles we drive every day.
-Even if the car is autonomous, downtime needs to be prevented for the sake of efficiency and long lasting performance.

-3. Real world conditions
+3. Real-world conditions

-Road racing with sports cars translates competing in extreme conditions to commuting in extreme conditions.
-Rain, low visibility in night time, sun glares in day time, adverse road conditions, and how we approach these conditions are critical to ensuring a safe driving experience.
-Sports car competition acts as a real-life test bed for innovation and development beyond just speed.
+Sports car competition is a real-life test bed for innovation and development beyond speed.
 The conditions experienced at the highest form of competition are often the same conditions we experience driving to work, and the connection is being made constantly to improve our commute.
 In racing, if you don’t take advantage of these improvements in technology, you end up at the back of the pack the next weekend.